openhive-network/HAfAH/README.md

 ```
 listen_addresses = '*'             #listen on all network interfaces (including docker network)
 ```
-- Add an entry to the `pg_hba.conf` file to allow authentication of haf_app_admin to the haf_block_log database by connections coming from the docker network (or alternatively, all network interfaces):
+- Add an entry to the `pg_hba.conf` file to allow authentication of `haf_admin` and `hafah_user` to the haf_block_log database by connections coming from the docker network (or alternatively, all network interfaces):

 ```
+host    haf_block_log             haf_admin    172.0.0.0/0          trust    #allow connection from docker
-host    haf_block_log             haf_app_admin    172.0.0.0/0            trust    #allow connection from docker
+host    haf_block_log             hafah_user   172.0.0.0/0          trust    #allow connection from docker
 ```
 ```
+host    haf_block_log             haf_admin    0.0.0.0/0            trust    #allow connection from all
-host    haf_block_log             haf_app_admin    0.0.0.0/0            trust      #allow connection from all
+host    haf_block_log             hafah_user   0.0.0.0/0            trust    #allow connection from all
 ```

 WARNING: above example is only specific for testing and fast-deployment purposes.
 To ensure a secure deployment, consult PostgreSQL documentation related to authentication methods (e.g. peer-based authentication and its interaction with UNIX accounts).